menandmice/micetro_docs/guides/user-manual/access_control.rst

 The password for the ``administrator`` user is configured during the :ref:`first-run-wizard`.

-The ``administrator`` user cannot be removed from Micetro, and cannot be authenticated by SSO.
+The ``administrator`` user cannot be removed from Micetro, and is always local (cannot be authenticated by SSO).

 New objects
 -----------